Sporif/CustomHooks/README.md

 # CustomHooks
-Just some css/js modifcations for Vivaldi.
+Just some css/js modifications for Vivaldi.

+## Instructions:
 Either use [VivaldiHooks](https://github.com/justdanpo/VivaldiHooks) (which only works on 1.12 and below) or add them to browser.html, located at

 `YOURVIVALDIDIRECTORY\Application\VERSION\resources\vivaldi`